 I’ve noticed that when I write a short post and add a photo or a video… it receives a larger response.
 When I write a post filled with Scripture and a message of truth… I get a lesser response.
 I’ve followed some blogs that post single verses and have an enormous response— and others that teach the truth according to Scripture get a minimal response.
 Question for you— Why?
 Any feedback would be appreciated!
 Thank you.
 May everyone thank our God and Father of our Lord Jesus Christ for His unending love ! ♥ Streim

-Posted in Living in the Real World, Random, Time for Sharing
+Posted in Living in Today's World, Random, Time for Sharing

-Tagged change, Christian bloggers, facebook, friends, Heavenly Father, Jesus Christ, Living in the Real World, music, news, poetry, question
+- Tagged change, Christian bloggers, facebook, friends, Heavenly Father, Jesus Christ, Living in Today's World, music, news, poetry, question

 PASSION~ FALLING IN LOVE WITH OUR GOD!